CSS is the best stuff ever!

 • Give it a look: our css has overwritten our <center> tag so that our title shows up left aligned.

 • Let's set some styles for our <body> tag.
 Keeping them here is neater than keeping them in the content area.
-For all content in the body tag, make the font-family property "arial,sans-serif" .
-The browser will display all text as Ariel, unless that font isn't installed on the system, in which case it will try to find any sans-serif font.
+For all content in the body tag, make the font-family property "arial",sans-serif .
+The browser will display all text as Arial, unless that font isn't installed on the system, in which case it will try to find any sans-serif font.
 Make the body default font-size 12px and the default color "#CC3333".

 • We can now add almost any property we want to any tag, so let's wrap the phrase "Have you ever seen The King in your local Wendy's or supermarket parking lot?" in <h4> tags.
 Then, in our stylesheet, let's make all <H4> tag's have a background-color of "#000" and a color of "#fff".